Elevenlabs AudioNative Player

 6. Retargeting video ads on Facebook

-Facebook is one of the leading platforms for video consumption, hence it is worth using it in your advertising campaigns.
-Video is becoming increasingly popular these days.
-Video playback is likely to exceed 85% of global Internet traffic in the next few years.
+Facebook is one of the leading platforms for video consumption, so it is worth using it in your advertising campaigns.
+Video is becoming increasingly popular these days, and video playback is likely to exceed 85% of global Internet traffic in the next few years.

-To make the most of video ads on Facebook, try to get your brand mentioned as early as possible in the video.
+To make the most of Facebook video ads, try to get your brand mentioned as early as possible in the video.
 A study by Facebook IQ found that consumers are 23% more likely to remember a brand if it’s presented in the first three seconds of a video ad.

 Consumers are more likely to remember a brand if it’s presented in the first three seconds of a video ad.

-Retargeting video ads will help especially if your goal is to build awareness, but also if you want to gain interest, or reach with a highly personalized message.
+Retargeting video ads will help, especially if your goal is to build awareness, gain interest, or reach with a highly personalized message.

-Facebook remarketing is one of the most effective e-marketing tools that will allow you to reach out with a repeat message, increase your conversion rate, or even your customer lifetime value (LTV).
+Facebook remarketing is one of the most effective e-marketing tools.
+It allows you to reach out with a repeat message and increase your conversion rate or even your customer lifetime value (LTV).
 With complementary tools like creating groups of similar audiences (lookalike audiences), remarketing can also be a source for finding brand-new audiences.
 If you’re not yet using remarketing in your digital campaigns, it’s time to change that!

 Let's talk!